calibreapp/react-live-chat-loader/README.md

 - `providerKey`: Provider API Key ([see below](#providers))
 - `idlePeriod`: How long to wait in ms before loading the provider.
 Default is `2000`.
 Set to `0` to never load.
+- `maxIdlePeriod`: Maximum duration to wait in ms to load the provider in the event `idlePeriod` is never detected.
+Default is `5000`.
+Set to `0` to never timeout.
+This value is used in browsers that don't support `requestIdleCallback`.

 ### Providers